-The separate financial statements were prepared in compliance with the International Financial Reporting Standards (IFRS), adopted by the European Union (EU).
+The consolidated financial statements were prepared in compliance with the International Financial Reporting Standards (IFRS), adopted by the European Union (EU).

-In 2023, the revenue from main charges of Sofiyska Voda AD ("The Company") amounted to 194.9 M BGN, which is higher by 0.62% than the revenue from main charges in the same period of the previous year -193.7 M BGN.
+In 2023, the revenue from main charges of Sofiyska Voda AD (the Parent Company) and its subsidiary - Water Industry Support and Education (the Group) amounted to 194.9 M BGN, which is higher by 0.62% than the revenue from main charges in the same period of the previous year -193.7 M BGN.
 The main reason is an increase in water consumption.
-The Company's total revenue for 2023 amounted to 243.2 M BGN (234.4 M BGN in the same period of 2022).
+The Group's total revenue for 2023 amounted to 243.2 M BGN (234.4 M BGN in the same period of 2022).
 The revenue from construction in 2023 amounted to 46.3 M BGN (38.8 M BGN in 2022).
 The breakdown of revenues by types of services is presented in Note 4 of the financial statements.